sebastianbirk/sbirk-portfolio-website/README.md

 # Hints

 After cloning this repository, run `npm install`.
 For local debugging use `yarn build` and `yarn start`.
-This will run the app in the development mode.<br />
+This will run the app in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.